0xPolygonMiden/miden-vm/miden/README.md

 * `program: &Program` - a reference to a Miden program to be executed.
 * `inputs: &ProgramInputs` - a reference to a set of public and secret inputs with which to execute the program.

-The `execute()` function returns a `Result<ExecutionTrace, ExecutionError>` which will contain the execution trace of the program if the execution was successful, or and error, if the execution failed.
+The `execute()` function returns a `Result<ExecutionTrace, ExecutionError>` which will contain the execution trace of the program if the execution was successful, or an error, if the execution failed.
 You can inspect the trace to get the final state of the VM out of it, but generally, this trace is intended to be used internally by the prover during proof generation process.

+The `execute_iter()` function returns a `VmStateIterator` which can be used to iterate over the cycles of the executed program for debug purposes.
+In fact, when we execute a program using this function, a lot of the debug information is retained and we can get a precise picture of the VM's state at any cycle.
+Moreover, if the execution results in an error, the `VmStateIterator` can still be used to inspect VM states right up to the cycle at which the error occurred.

 For example:
 ```Rust